 Before you start collecting cardboard for your allotment, make sure that it’s non glossy – the traditional brown is ideal.

 Remove any staples and sellotape before laying it on the ground because these will not decompose.

-If you’ve got a bindweed on your plot then a double layer of cardboard is best to help prevent it from returning.
+If you’ve got a bindweed on your plot then a double layer of cardboard is best to start getting rid of it and help prevent it from returning.